ibm-cloud-docs/vmwaresolutions/vmonic/useraccount.md

 ## Updating user account credentials
 {: #useraccount-set-cred}

-The requirement to update user account credentials applies only to the following offerings: VMware vSphere, VMware vCenter Server, VMware Regulated Workloads, and Cyber Recovery.
+The information about updating user account credentials applies only to the following offerings: VMware vSphere, VMware vCenter Server, VMware Regulated Workloads, and Cyber Recovery.
 {: note}

 {{site.data.keyword.vmwaresolutions_short}} communicates with the {{site.data.keyword.cloud_notm}} infrastructure through {{site.data.keyword.slapi_short}} calls.
 To access the {{site.data.keyword.slapi_short}} securely, you must link the credentials of your {{site.data.keyword.cloud_notm}} infrastructure account to your {{site.data.keyword.cloud_notm}} account.
 After your first order, you can update the user account credentials on the **Settings** page.